One of the top questions patients have before their mastopexy is, “How obvious will my breast lift scars be?”

 In other words, trust that the instructions for breast lift recovery given to you by your plastic surgeon are very important because they are.

-- While it may seem silly to avoid lifting heavy things, even when you feel just fine, follow the instruction.
+- While it may seem silly to avoid lifting heavy things, even when you feel just fine, follow the instructions.

-- While it may be slightly more uncomfortable sleeping on your back night after night, follow the instruction.
+- While it may be slightly more uncomfortable sleeping on your back night after night, follow the instructions.

-- While it may be difficult to wear your compression garment or surgical bra as directed, follow the instruction.
+- While it may be difficult to wear your compression garment or surgical bra as directed, follow the instructions.

-These guidelines are in place to help your breast lift incisions heal and ensure optimal results.
+These guidelines are in place to help your breast lift incisions heal and ensure optimal breast lift results.

 Silicone gel sheets can do amazing things for breast lift scars.
 Whether it’s located on the breast crease, outer areola, or lower breast pole (lollipop lift and anchor lift), every breast lift scar you have should benefit from silicone.